Ink wash painting: Northern School and painters

 Northern School (北宗画 (běi zōng huà)) was a manner of Chinese landscape painting centered on a loose group of artists who worked and lived in Northern China during the Five Dynasties period that occupied the time between the collapse of the Tang dynasty and the rise of the Song.
 Representing painters are Ma Yuan, Xia Gui, and so on.
 The style stands in opposition to the Southern School (南宗画 (nán zōng huà)) of Chinese painting.
 Northern School has a profound impact on Japanese and Southeast Asian paintings.

-Li Tang (李唐 (Lǐ Táng, Li T'ang), courtesy name Xigu (晞古); c.
-1050 – 1130) of the Northern School, especially Ma Yuan (馬遠 (Mǎ Yuǎn, Ma Yüan); c.
-1160–65 – 1225) and Xia Gui's ink wash painting modeling and techniques have a profound influence on Japanese and Korean ink wash paintings.
+Li Tang (c.
+1050 – 1130), Ma Yuan (c.
+1160–65 – 1225), and Xia Gui's ink wash painting modeling and techniques have a profound influence on Japanese and Korean ink wash paintings.
 Li Tang was a Chinese landscape painter who practised at Kaifeng and Hangzhou during the Song dynasty.
 He forms a link between earlier painters such as Guo Xi, Fan Kuan and Li Cheng and later artists such as Xia Gui and Ma Yuan.
 He perfected the technique of "axe-cut" brush-strokes.

 Ma Yuan was a Chinese painter of the Song dynasty.
 His works, together with that of Xia Gui, formed the basis of the so-called Ma-Xia (馬夏) school of painting, and are considered among the finest from the period.
 His works has inspired both Chinese artists of the Zhe School, as well as the great early Japanese painters Shūbun and Sesshū.

-Xia Gui (夏圭 or 夏珪 (Hsia Kui); fl.
-1195–1225), courtesy name Yuyu (禹玉), was a Chinese landscape painter of the Song dynasty.
+Xia Gui (fl.
+1195–1225) was a Chinese landscape painter of the Song dynasty.
 Very little is known about his life, and only a few of his works survive, but he is generally considered one of China's greatest artists.
 He continued the tradition of Li Tang, further simplifying the earlier Song style to achieve a more immediate, striking effect.
 Together with Ma Yuan, he founded the so-called Ma-Xia (馬夏) school, one of the most important of the period.
 Although Xia was popular during his lifetime, his reputation suffered after his death, together with that of all Southern Song academy painters.
 Nevertheless, a few artists, including the Japanese master Sesshū, continued Xia's tradition for hundreds of years, until the early 17th century.

-Liang Kai (梁楷 (梁楷, Liáng Kǎi); c.
+Liang Kai (c.
 1140–1210) was a Chinese painter of the Southern Song dynasty.
 He was also known as "Madman Liang" because of his very informal pictures.
 His ink wash painting style has a huge influence on East Asia, especially Japan.

-Yan Hui (顏輝 (颜辉, Yán Huī, Yen Hui)); was a late 13th century Chinese painter who lived during the Southern Song and early Yuan dynasties.
+Yan Hui was a late 13th century Chinese painter who lived during the Southern Song and early Yuan dynasties.
 Yan Hui's style of painting has also profoundly impacted the painters in Japan.